Our content may include links to products from our partners

 From this chart, you will notice that the mortgage with a balloon payment typically will have a lower interest rate than other types of mortgages.
 This means that it will have a lower monthly payment plus, it will spare you the uncertainty of fluctuating rates with an adjustable rate mortgage.
 This is why borrowers may qualify for higher loan principals with a balloon mortgage than they would have otherwise with other types of mortgages.

 Looking at this scenario, you may say that balloon mortgages could be a good choice for borrowers who are somehow certain that their income would rise accordingly in the near future.
 It is also good for borrowers who expect their credit scores to improve significantly in a few years.
-Investors who plan to sell the house before the loan term is up also go through this path because the lower interest would provide a bigger income in the end.
+Investors who plan to sell the house before the loan term is up also going through this path because the lower interest would provide a bigger income in the end.

 Why People Choose Balloon Loans?